-- Pooling borrowing and investments to ensure the whole Council shares the risks and rewards of treasury activities. - Meeting the Council's commitment to Housing Finance Reform by paying a settlement amount to WG - Reduction over time in the average rate of interest on overall Council borrowing. - Ensuring any refinancing risk is manageable each financial year, using opportunities to re-profile borrowing where cost effective to do so both in the short and long term. - Ensuring borrowing plans are aligned to known capital expenditure spending plans, the useful life of assets created and consistent with the prudent provision for the repayment of any such expenditure paid for by borrowing. - 20.
-The Council will not borrow in advance of need, purely to profit from any investment of the extra sums borrowed.
+34. The Council will not borrow in advance of need, purely to profit from any investment of the extra sums borrowed.
 However, if it is felt that by borrowing in advance of need up to a maximum of three years, opportunities exist to lock into favourable long-term rates and the credit risks associated with this can be managed, then this is an option that will be considered.